Dookie: Songs 1–7

 "Welcome to Paradise", the third single from Dookie, originally appeared on the band's second studio album, Kerplunk!.
-Described as a "bleakly sardonic portrait of urban decay". the song was written about Armstrong's experiences living in bad neighborhoods around Oakland, California.
-"Pulling Teeth", one of the album's slower songs, uses dark humor about domestic violence.
-The typical victim and perpetrator are reversed; the male narrator is at the mercy of his female partner.
+Described as a "bleakly sardonic portrait of urban decay", the song was written about Armstrong's experiences living in bad neighborhoods around Oakland, California.
+"Pulling Teeth", one of the album's slower songs, uses dark humor about domestic violence. the male narrator is at the mercy of his female partner.
 The band's inspiration for this song came from a pillow fight between Dirnt and his girlfriend that ended with the bassist breaking his elbow.
 The second single, "Basket Case", which appeared on many singles charts worldwide, was also inspired by Armstrong's personal experiences.
-The song deals with Armstrong's anxiety attacks and feelings of "going crazy" before being diagnosed with a panic disorder.
-Using a palm mute, Armstrong is the only one who plays on the song until halfway through the song's first chorus, with the other instruments' arrival representing panic setting in.
+The song deals with Armstrong's panic attacks and feelings of "going crazy" before being diagnosed with a panic disorder.
+Using palm muting, Armstrong is the only one who plays on the song until halfway through the song's first chorus, with the other instruments' arrival representing panic setting in.
 In the second verse, "Basket Case" mentions soliciting a male prostitute; Armstrong said, "I wanted to challenge myself and whoever the listener might be.
 It's also looking at the world and saying, 'It's not as black and white as you think.
 This isn't your grandfather's prostitute – or maybe it was.'"
 The music video was filmed in an abandoned mental institution.
 It is one of the band's most popular songs.